 [arin-ppml] Revised - Draft Policy ARIN-2017-9: Clarification of Initial Block Size for IPv4 ISP Transfers

-> I need more input from the community on this one.
-Unless you are one
+I still could use more input on this Draft Policy.
+If you are not one of

-> this policy.
-Therefore as the shepherd, it would be helpful to
+> policy.
+Therefore as the shepherd, it would be helpful to hear from

 > Do you support or oppose the policy as written?